viresh-ratnakar/xlufz/README.md

 as a URLEncoded parameter named `srcurl`.
 All other parameters that you pass are used for word selection in the Datamuse words API.

 Only a small set of web pages can be processed by Xlufz.
-You an easily modify the code to change this set and run your own instance of Xlufz.
+You can easily modify the code to change this set and run your own instance of Xlufz.
 This set currently consists of the following URL roots: